yuhr/chrome-cla-styles-rx/README.md

 Please install at your own risk.

 1. Download [chrome-cla-styles-rx.crx](https://github.com/qothr/chrome-cla-styles-rx/raw/master/chrome-cla-styles-rx.crx).
-2. Simply drag and drop it to your Google Chrome window.
+2. Simply drag and drop it to your Google Chrome Extensions page.
 3. That's it!

 ## How it works